ArmynC/ArminC-Windows-Debloat/README.md

 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/nvcleanstall_components.png" width="40%" height="40%">
 </p>

 <li>Then, for the tweaks, set the <b>preferred</b> ones.
-You could <b>disable the telemetry</b>, <b>disable custom type of install</b> at all (make it faster), <b>clean the older driver traces</b> (not required if uninstalled  through DDU), <b>add support for custom/older hardware</b>, <b>enable the DLSS version indicator</b>, <b>disable MPO</b> (which has to do with a technique that allows different user interfaces to be displayed on the screen at the same time and appear as if they are layered on top of each other) - it is usable for stable windowed resolution apps, and so on; it's useful but somewhat buggy in older versions, newer drivers should do it just fine.
+You could <b>disable the telemetry</b>, <b>disable custom type of install</b> altogether (make it faster), <b>clean the older driver traces</b> (not required if uninstalled  through DDU), <b>add support for custom/older hardware</b>, <b>enable the DLSS version indicator</b>, <b>disable MPO</b> (which has to do with a technique that allows different user interfaces to be displayed on the screen at the same time and appear as if they are layered on top of each other) - it is usable for stable windowed resolution apps, and so on.
+It's useful but somewhat buggy in older versions, newer drivers should do it just fine.
 If something is wrong, e.g., there are crashes or slower experiences, this could be a reason, and if so, try to disable it.
 You can disable <b>Ansel</b> too, which is a in-game screenshot tool.

 There are also some <b>advanced settings</b> that could break or mess with the drivers, and some of them even need repackaging and a new signature (incompatible with some anti-cheats).
 It is able to <b>disable some in-driver telemetry</b>, <b>disable process containers</b> (see task manager), <b>disable the buggy audio timer</b> (not useful if there is no HD Audio component), <b>enable MSI</b> (it allows computer components, be it a GPU, to directly send interrupt messages to the CPU, bypassing the PIC, which improves efficiency and reduces latency) - <i>older NVIDIA GPUs didn't have this feature enabled by default</i>.
 The newest models available probably have it enabled (manual check is required).
 Also, it could <b>disable HDCP</b> (which is a digital copy protection module - some apps and streams will not allow their usage without this one), <b>enable custom patch for nvenc video encoding</b> (in day-to-day usage, the patch is beneficial for users who frequently work with video encoding tasks or streamers who need to encode multiple video streams at the same time).</li>